-Please note, some legislative offices require you to identify bills of interest when setting up a meeting.
-Generally, this requirement is meant for lobbyists, not constituents.
-If you need to identify a bill, we suggest using SB 1386 / HB 857, Assault or Battery on a Utility Worker, a bill we support.
-We will let you know ASAP if we need to discuss other legislation, such as the solar bills.
+Please note, if legislative offices ask you to identify bills of interest when setting up a meeting, we recommend using SB 1386 / HB 857, Assault or Battery on a Utility Worker.
+We strongly support this bill.
+Thank you to everyone who participated in the Thursday call to review talking points ahead of your meetings.